hahnyuan/LLM-Viewer/README.md

 In this paper, we provide a comprehensive analysis of the latest advancements in efficient LLM inference using LLM-Viewer.

 This ongoing project will be updated.
 TODO list:
+- Show shape of tensors.
-- pre-process and post-process for non-transformer layers
+- Pre-process and post-process for non-transformer layers.
-- Show the whole network
+- Show the whole network.
 - Expand hardware platform compatibility and allow manual configuration of hardware parameters.
 - Increase support for more LLMs and enable manual configuration of model graphs.